mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/context-menu-feature/Create_gitlab_issue.md

 **Step 1**

 1. Hover cursor over a user message and click on the `message-actions` then select `Create Gitlab Issue` on MM.
-2. In the `Create Gitlab Issue` modal, select and enter the details as per the requiement for the issue and click on `Submit` button on MM.
+2. In the `Create Gitlab Issue` modal, select and enter the details as per the requirement for the issue and click on `Submit` button on MM.
 3. Navigate to the issues in the selected project on Gitlab.

 **Expected**